SweetySeelam2/Breast-Cancer-Risk-Predictor/README.md

 ---

-## # Copyright

-© All Copyrights Rights Reserved
+## 🔒 Proprietary & All Rights Reserved
-All content, models, code, visuals, and documentation are © 2025 Sweety Seelam.
+© 2025 Sweety Seelam.
+This work is proprietary and protected by copyright.
+All content, models, code, and visuals are © 2025 Sweety Seelam.
+No part of this project, app, code, or analysis may be copied, reproduced, distributed, or used for any purpose—commercial or otherwise—without explicit written permission from the author.

-No reuse, redistribution, or commercial use is permitted without written permission.
+For licensing, commercial use, or collaboration inquiries, please contact: LinkedIn | Email: sweetyseelam2@gmail.com